Policies and facts about the library

 Back issues of magazines may be checked out for one week.
 Current magazines are not available for loan.

-Video tapes may be checked out for 2 days with a limit of 2 videos per family.
+DVDs and video tapes may be checked out for 2 days with a limit of 2 videos per family.

 Each borrower is limited to a total of 10 items checked out at any time.